 An EHT AP with four or more antennas shall support non-OFDMA DL MU-MIMO transmissions on all RU/MRU sizes greater than or equal to 242-tones in the supported bandwidths.

-The support of an EHT AP non-OFDMA DL MU-MIMO transmission on a RU or MRU size greater than or equal to 242 tones in a given bandwidth is indicated in the MU beamformer subfield for a corresponding bandwidth in the EHT PHY Capabilities Information field in the EHT Capabilities element.
-If an EHT AP supports at least four spatial streams for the transmission to a single STA in a bandwidth, it shall support the non-OFDMA DL MU-MIMO transmission in the same bandwidth. (#1329)
+The support of an EHT non-OFDMA DL MU-MIMO transmission by an EHT AP on an RU or MRU size greater than or equal to 242 tones in a given bandwidth is indicated in the MU beamformer subfield for a corresponding bandwidth in the EHT PHY Capabilities Information field in the EHT Capabilities element.
+If an EHT AP supports at least four spatial streams for the transmission to a single STA in a bandwidth, it shall support the EHT non-OFDMA DL MU-MIMO transmission in the same bandwidth. (#1329)

 TGbe editor: please modify the senstence in P196L60 as follows